mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - Syslog: Application protocol and event logging format enabling different appliances and software applications to transmit logs or event records to a central server.
 Syslog works over UDP port 514 by default.

 - Monitoring is aligned with incident response; analysis is aligned with investigating the cause of incidents or preventing incidents in the first place.

+-  Latency: The time it takes for a signal to reach the recipient.
+A video application can support a latency of about 80 ms, while typical latency on the Internet can reach 1000 ms at peak times.
+Latency is a particular problem for 2-way applications, such as VoIP (telephone) and online conferencing.

+-  Jitter: Variation in the time it takes for a signal to reach the recipient.
+Jitter manifests itself as an inconsistent rate of packet delivery.
+If packet loss or delay is excessive, then noticeable audio or video problems (artifacts) are experienced by users.
+You can test the latency of a link using tools such as ping, pathping, and mtr.
+You can also use mtr to calculate jitter.
+When assessing latency, you need to consider the Round Trip Time (RTT).
+VoIP is generally expected to require an RTT of less than 300 ms. Jitter should be 30 ms or less.
+The link should also not exhibit more than 1 percent packet loss.

+-  Differentiated Services (DiffServ): Header field used to indicate a priority value for a layer 3 (IP) packet to facilitate Quality of Service (QoS) or Class of Service (CoS) scheduling.

+- NetFlow: Cisco-developed means of reporting network flow information to a structured database.
+NetFlow allows better understanding of IP traffic flows as used by different network applications and hosts.